Mentor Spotlight: Priyanka Sanghvi, Product Manager, Innovation, Sharp NEC Display

 If you are in tech and feel like you want to grow in your career, Priyanka's personal story will inspire you both for early-stage or New Product Managers but also experienced in tech and Product Management.
 We hope that as you read this, you might find ideas to reflect and think so that you can accelerate your career forward.

-Join PMDojo Product Accelerator to collaborate as a team to solve a real problem and launch a product with real users and real impact.
-Applications closing soon so apply now!
+Join PMDojo Product Accelerator to learn, think and grow in Product in your first or next role.
+Gain real-world experience where you get to collaborate as a diverse team, solve a market problem and launch a real product with real users.
+Applications are closing soon so apply now!

 So Priyanka, tell us about your journey into Product Management?